 It is just slightly over a month since the passing away of Mr Lee Kuan Yew, the first Prime Minister of Singapore on 23 March 2015.
 We still remember him.

 I have never met LKY (as he is often referred to by many) face to face.
-Yet what he did in his lifetime influenced me in ways that are impossible to measure.
+Yet what he did in his lifetime influenced me in ways that is impossible to measure.

 We now call him the Father of Singapore.
 An appropriate term of endearment, come to think of it.

 When we were children, we needed a father to guide us, draw boundaries for us, teach us, and discipline us even.
 As we grow up, we might want to take alternative paths to test out new ways, and challenge the earlier experiences we had.
 Yet during this period we still needed our father to remind us of what really mattered, but leaving us to make our own choices.
 He would still be around to guide us should our choices prove unwise.

 But there comes a time when we become adults, just like our father.
 We will have learned the best of what he taught us and tried to ground us in, discovered some of those to have been dated, but that others were timeless and priceless wisdom.
 We know that father will not always be around.
 We must move on, not just remembering his legacy, but seeking to build upon the best that he bequeathed to us.

 In the midst of the affection that rose up for LKY during the week of mourning, there were those who reminded us of some who had been at the painful end of the stick that ruled Singapore.
 We should not forget that they are also a part of our history, as we journeyed to where we are today.
 Wounds of such a nature may take a long time to heal, if ever.
 With the passing of the years, we hope that we can make sense of what really happened so that we can find peace within and with one another.

 As one who has served for more than three decades in service to the church, I remember a time when many felt that LKY was interfering with our freedom to worship.
 Really, our freedom to worship was never in doubt.
 It was the way we governed ourselves that he was concerned about.